A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Introduction

 which relates the permeability $P$ to the PMF $F(z)$ and diffusivity $D(z)$ between boundaries $z_1$ and $z_2$ that delimit the membrane region.
 This relation provides a direct quantitative bridge between microscopic simulations and experimentally measurable permeabilities, provided that the reduced description is internally consistent and both $F(z)$ and $D(z)$ are determined with sufficient accuracy.

 Accurate determination of $D(z)$ is therefore essential for connecting molecular-scale dynamics to macroscopic transport properties.
-Extracting reliable position-dependent diffusivities from MD trajectories, however, remains challenging, and a wide range of approaches has been developed.\cite{LeeComer2016,AwoonorWilliamsRowley2016,Shinoda2016,VenableKramer2019} Broadly, these methods include equilibrium fluctuation-based estimators based on restrained trajectories and time-correlation functions,\cite{WoolfRoux1994,Hummer2005,GaalswykAwoonorWilliams2016,StraubBorkovec1987} likelihood-based inference of Smoluchowski dynamics from short-time propagators,\cite{Hummer2005,GhyselsVenable2017,KramerGhysels2020,ComerChipot2013} discrete-state kinetic reconstructions such as Markov state models and milestoning,\cite{RostaHummer2015,StelzlKells2017} and short-lag moment or Kramers--Moyal estimators.\cite{SicardKoskin2021}
+Extracting reliable position-dependent diffusivities from MD trajectories, however, remains challenging, and a wide range of approaches has been developed.\cite{LeeComer2016,AwoonorWilliamsRowley2016,Shinoda2016,VenableKramer2019} Broadly, these methods include equilibrium fluctuation-based estimators based on restrained trajectories and time-correlation functions,\cite{WoolfRoux1994,Hummer2005,GaalswykAwoonorWilliams2016,StraubBorkovec1987} likelihood-based inference of Smoluchowski dynamics from short-time propagators,\cite{Hummer2005,GhyselsVenable2017,KramerGhysels2020,ComerChipot2013} local-statistics approaches that estimate diffusivities from drift-free trajectory segments or local mean-squared displacements within finite observation domains,\cite{Nagai2020PositiondependentDiffusion,Kikkawa2026LocalDiffusion} discrete-state kinetic reconstructions such as Markov state models and milestoning,\cite{RostaHummer2015,StelzlKells2017} and short-lag moment or Kramers--Moyal estimators.\cite{SicardKoskin2021} Among these, fluctuation-based estimators obtained from harmonically restrained simulations are by far the most widely used in practice.

 Many of these estimators are sensitive to analysis choices and model assumptions.
-Correlation-function approaches require numerical integration or extrapolation of noisy time-correlation data and may depend strongly on restraint strength and on the chosen integration or extrapolation scheme.\cite{WoolfRoux1994,Hummer2005,GaalswykAwoonorWilliams2016} Inference-based schemes can exhibit lag-time dependence and may be affected by discretization, regularization, or parametrization bias.\cite{Hummer2005,KramerGhysels2020} Discrete-state approaches require suitable state decompositions and adequate transition statistics, whereas short-lag moment estimators rely on a well-resolved regime in which the projected dynamics are approximately Markovian.\cite{RostaHummer2015,StelzlKells2017,SicardKoskin2021}
+Recent studies suggest that external confinement can modify the effective friction and memory kernel experienced by a solute, implying that diffusivities extracted from harmonically restrained dynamics need not coincide with those obtained from freely diffusing trajectories.\cite{Daldrop2017ExternalPotential,Yamaguchi2021DecouplingSolvent} Consequently, discrepancies between different estimators may reflect differences in the effective dynamics induced by the underlying sampling protocol rather than solely methodological shortcomings.
+Correlation-function approaches furthermore require numerical integration or extrapolation of noisy time-correlation data and may depend strongly on restraint strength and on the chosen integration or extrapolation scheme.\cite{WoolfRoux1994,Hummer2005,GaalswykAwoonorWilliams2016} Inference-based schemes can exhibit lag-time dependence and may be affected by discretization, regularization, or parametrization bias.\cite{Hummer2005,KramerGhysels2020} Local-statistics approaches require the definition of a finite observation domain and appropriate treatment of finite-window effects,\cite{Nagai2020PositiondependentDiffusion,Kikkawa2026LocalDiffusion} whereas discrete-state approaches require suitable state decompositions and adequate transition statistics, and short-lag moment estimators rely on a well-resolved regime in which the projected dynamics are approximately Markovian.\cite{RostaHummer2015,StelzlKells2017,SicardKoskin2021}